giodestone/Fixed-Pipeline-Scene/README.md

 # Fixed Pipeline Scene
 A 3D scene with procedurally generated shapes, models, reflections, and some shadows made using the fixed function (OpenGL 1.x) pipeline.
+Created for one of my modules in the first year of University.

 ![Image of scene](https://github.com/giodestone/Fixed-Pipeline-Scene/blob/master/Images/Image1.jpg)
 ![GIF of night-time](https://github.com/giodestone/Fixed-Pipeline-Scene/blob/master/Images/GIF.gif)